Misterio77/website/_src/cv.md

 U-Get is a brazillian startup that pioneered a computer vision-based vending machine system.
-The system is able to recognize and bill customers based on what they grabbed from a simple machine (a fridge, for example), dismissing any need for complex and expensive mechanisms.
-This flexibility makes setting up vending spots similar to trust markets, but without needing any trust.
+The system is able to recognize and bill customers based on what they grabbed from a simple machine (a fridge, for example), avoiding complex and expensive mechanisms present in traditional vending machines.
+This flexibility makes it possible to set up vending spots that are similar in opration to trust markets, without requiring any trust; making them viable for public spaces.

 I've started working with U-Get in 2020, and still do.
-Our team built our systems from the ground up - including mobile apps, management and billing systems, leveraging Cloud of Things technologies.
+Our team built our systems from the ground up - including mobile apps, fleet management and billing systems; leveraging Cloud of Things technologies.

 I mostly work with automation, databases, and service architecture; I've championed development cultural changes, making me the person in charge of